physionetchallenges/physionetchallenges.github.io/2023/index.md

 ## <a name="announcements"></a> Announcements

+<a name="2023.08.24"></a>__August 24, 2023:__ Thanks to our sponsors, a pre-conference hackathon will take place on Sunday, October 1 in Atlanta.
+Registration is required.
+Rules and more information can be found [here](#hackathon).

+<a name="2023.08.24"></a>__August 24, 2023:__ Two “wild card” teams were approved for inclusion in the Challenge.
+We are looking forward to meeting them in Atlanta!

 <a name="2023.06.09"></a>__June 9, 2023:__ The official phase of the George B. Moody PhysioNet Challenge 2023 has begun!
 We have greatly expanded the data, which now includes continuous EEG and ECG recordings.
 Please see our [announcement](https://groups.google.com/g/physionet-challenges/c/VhvujQn4us4) on the [Challenge forum](https://groups.google.com/g/physionet-challenges/) for more details and [submit](https://docs.google.com/forms/d/e/1FAIpQLSfBY14ldx1ngucgEUZCvVPMqsRH4tya2M51oejieA1dJGPC9w/viewform?usp=sf_link) your code when ready.

 <a name="2023.03.24"></a>__April 12, 2023:__ We have launched a [PLOS Digital Health Collection](https://journals.plos.org/digitalhealth/) on [Cost-effective point-of-care monitoring in low-resource settings](https://physionetchallenges.org/focus-issue/).
 We encourage the [2022 Challenge](../2022/) participants and other researchers to submit their work to the collection.
 Please see the announcement [page](https://physionetchallenges.org/focus-issue/) for more information.